akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Goosie waddled between them, settled in Beatrice’s lap, and tucked her head under her wing.

-Godfrey laughed again—a laugh filled with warmth and youthfulness.
+Godfrey laughed again – a laugh filled with warmth and youthfulness.

 “She knows who she is... and so do I.”